 About 10 years ago the repeater was moved into a common building and the antenna was placed at 80 feet on a 150 foot commercial tower.
 2 years ago the antenna was moved again to the top of a 90 foot tower standing beside the commercial tower.
 On May 19, 2018 the repeater was moved to its new home next to the W4FAR DMR machine on Buck's Knob, with the first conversation between WR4LW and AB1JU at 2PM a successful test of the repeaters new home.

 Except for a few days after the devastating hurricane Hugo slammed our county, the 145.37 machine has been doing it's repeating business!

 In early 2016, the club voted to purchase a DMR repeater as part of the NC PRN DMR network for service in the Wilkesboro area.
 In the spring of 2016, the repeater was purchased and put up for testing on 440.5375 mHz.
 On June 04, 2016, the repeater was moved from its testing location to its permanent home on a 50 foot tower located on top of Bucks Knob, the 3rd highest peak in the Brushy Mountains.
 In the fall of 2017 the club added another 20 foot section on the tower, bringing it up to 70 feet.
 The first conversation between AB1JU and W4HF was successful at 6 PM and the repeater was then deemed ready for public use.
-Shortly after, the 145.370 repeater was also moved from its location on Pores Knob to its new home on the same tower as the DMR repeater.